rjtwohey/ac-config-vue-sfs/README.md

 ### The `android/app/build.gradle` File

-When doing a build, the following files will be modified:
+When doing a build, the following files may be modified:

 ```
 android/app/build.gradle